 The process starts with a mold, which is clamped under pressure to accommodate the injection and cooling process.
 Then, pelletized resins are fed into the machine, followed by the appropriate colorants.
 The resins then fall into an injection barrel, where they are heated to a melting point, and then injected into the mold through either a screw or ramming device.

 Then comes the dwelling phase, in which the molten plastics are contained within the mold, and hydraulic or mechanical pressure is applied to make sure all of the cavities within the mold are filled.
 The plastics are then allowed to cool within the mold, which is then opened by separating the two halves of the mold.
 In the final step, the plastic part is ejected from the mold with ejecting pins.
 The completed part may contain extraneous bits called runners, which are trimmed off and recycled.
 The entire process is cyclical, with cycle times ranging from between ten and 100 seconds, depending on the required cooling time.

 The injection molding process requires some complex calculations.
 Every different type of resin has a shrinkage value that must be factored in, and the mold must compensate for it.
 If this value is not precisely determined, the final product will be incorrectly sized or may contain flaws.
 Typically, this is compensated for by first filling the mold with resin, holding it under pressure, and then adding more resin to compensate for contraction.
 Other complications may include burned parts resulting from the melt temperature being set too high, warpage resulting from an uneven surface temperature, or incomplete filling due to a too slow of an injection stroke.

 Injection molding can be used with a variety of plastic resins.
-The most popular resins for this type of molding include polypropylene (PP), polyethylene (PE), and ABS.
-Each resin has its own set of advantages and disadvantages and is chosen based on the desired characteristics of the final part.
+The most popular resins for this type of molding include: polypropylene (PP), polyethylene (PE), and ABS.
+Each resin has its own set of advantages and disadvantages and are chosen based on the desired characteristics of the final part.